Structural Design, Analysis & Investigation

 photo by John F Mann, PE

-Visitors have arrived from every corner of the US and world.
+Visitors have arrived from every corner of the US.
 Numerous visitors have dropped by from Canada and a wide variety of other countries, including Australia, UK, India, Italy, Ireland, Russia, China, France, Malaysia, Philippines, Vietnam, South Africa, Iran, Saudi Arabia, Libya, Israel, Papua New Guinea, Haiti and even Nepal.

 Most popular pages have been "Structural Ridge Beam", "Beam Design - Basic" and "Solar Panels On Sloped Roof".

 Photos below, showing construction of a segmental concrete bridge in New Jersey, are for general interest.
-Design was performed by others for NJDOT.
+Design was performed by others.
 The bridge is now completed and open for traffic in both directions.

 First half of new segmental concrete bridge over inlet to Shrewsbury River from Sandy Hook Bay, between Highlands and Sea Bright, New Jersey.